Fill in the gaps with the correct preposition

 How often is this factory running?

-- At this time of year, the fourth quarter,
+- At this time of year,

 holiday season, we're running five days a week